What Is Adoption?

 In most cases, fees not covered by your insurance or Medicaid will be paid for by the adoptive family.
 Your adoption agency will ensure you have access to the proper medical care you and your baby need for a healthy pregnancy.
 They will do so in one of several ways, depending on your current situation:

-- If you currently have your own medical insurance, your adoption professional will help you continue your medical insurance plan, with there being potential assistance with deductibles and copay fees from the adoptive family.
+- If you currently have your own medical insurance, your adoption professional will help you continue your medical insurance plan.
+There could be potential assistance with deductibles and copay fees from the adoptive family.

 - If you do not have your own medical insurance, there may be options for Medicaid or a comparable state-level medical assistance program.

-- If you are ineligible for Medicaid or unable to enroll, the adoptive family will help provide financial assistance to pay for your out-of-pocket medical fees, some of which may be lowered after negotiations by your adoption specialist.
+- If you are ineligible for Medicaid or unable to enroll, the adoptive family will help provide financial assistance to pay for your out-of-pocket medical fees.
+Some of these may be lowered after negotiations by your adoption specialist.

 “Are there legal costs to give a baby up for adoption?”